 Jackson also denied Manafort's request to dismiss a forfeiture allegation that would have required him to give up properties should he be convicted on the money laundering charge.

 Manafort was indicted in October on charges including conspiracy, money laundering, tax fraud, failure to file reports of foreign financial assets, serving as an unregistered foreign agent and giving false and misleading statements under the Foreign Agents Registration Act.
 Witness tampering charges were added this month.

-He pleaded guilty to the charges and was released on house arrest after posting a $10 million bond.
+He pleaded not guilty to the charges and was released on house arrest after posting a $10 million bond.
 But the bond was revoked earlier this month in the wake of the witness tampering charges, and he was jailed pending trial.